DecisionsDev/odm-rpa-invoicing-sample/README.md

 ## Full automation with RPA and ODM

-Automation would be complete if we can avoid prompting the user with the tax rate and discounted price.
+Automation would be complete if we can avoid asking **Bea** to manually enter the tax rate and discounted price for each order.

 This is where IBM ODM will come in handy.

 ### Create and deploy a Decision Service